webservco/framework/docs/Libraries/PdoDatabase.md

 #### Add multiple items at once

-> IMPORTANT
->
-> Please note the information about the last inserted Id below
+> MySQL: Please note the information about the last inserted Id below

 ```php
 $this->db()->insert(